lbl-srg/obc/specification/source/executiveSummary.rst

-OpenBuildingControl is a project whose aim is to improve the process and tools necessary for the design, cost-effective implementation, and validation of the operating control sequences used for commercial buildings.
-The first phase of the project, reported here, has been co-funded by California Energy Commission and the United States Department of Energy (DOE).
+OpenBuildingControl is a project whose aim is to improve the process and tools necessary for the design, cost-effective implementation, and validation of the control sequences used for commercial buildings.
+The first phase of the project, reported here, has been co-funded by the California Energy Commission and the United States Department of Energy (DOE).
-The second phase of the project will be funded by DOE.
+A second phase of the project is being funded by the DOE.

 The Phase 1 work reported here has focused on providing the capability to avoid major problems with the current process for the design and implementation of controls in commercial buildings.
+Current practice involves the HVAC designer writing a sequence, which depending on the skill level of the HVAC designer can be ambiguous and error-prone.
-Current practice involves generating verbose, ambiguous and error-prone descriptions of control system sequences, then requiring a project technician to interpret the intent and write the necessary code to deploy the sequence in a proprietary control system, followed by a manual process to validate and confirm the operation.
+The sequence is a verbose description of the control system operation, which a project technician has to interpret to write the necessary code for deployment of the sequence in a proprietary control system.
+This is followed by a manual process to validate and confirm the operation.

 The OpenBuildingControl project built the foundation to enable the digitization of the